 The centre of your State is your Home City, and to extend the boundaries of the State you must research Governing Levels (GL's).
 A Home City must number at least 6000 people being the total population of all units of the Clan in the Home City hex; players should monitor and report this until the system provides this report.
 If the population falls below 6000 the Pol10 and GL0 will be retained but Home City benefits (including any researched GL's) will be lost.

 Each GL adds a 1 hex radius to the bounds of your state (to maximum of GL5).
-GL5 can't be pacified and you do not receive tithes for this ring - but Militia will be available from these hexes and Silver (this must be calculated by the player and shown as an annual income for this at GL2 19, GL3 37, GL4 61, GL5 91.
+GL5 can't be pacified and you do not receive tithes for this ring - but Militia will be available from these hexes and Silver (this must be calculated by the player and shown as an annual income for this ring only).

 Pacification levels are only shown to GL2 via coding.
 Beyond this requires manual entry.
-At GL1 you control 7 hexes,